 - Tech Radar’s James Peckham says OnePlus’ “T” iterations have always been iterative and the 8T follows along the same lines.
 It doesn’t do enough to truly stand-out compared to the 8 series, but it is an excellent phone overall and a compelling option when pitted against similar flagships.

 - Tom’s Guide’s Roland Moore-Coyler was let down by the OnePlus 8T’s comparatively high price tag and disappointing camera performance.
-He says that the performance, the 120Hz display, super-fast charging, and the software are all excellent, but might not be enough to stand out of the crowd.
+He says that the performance, the 120Hz display, super-fast charging, and the software are all excellent, but might not be enough to stand out from the crowd.
 However, he mentions that the 8T will be a great buy if the camera performance improves with software updates and the price drops below the $700 mark.

 What AA readers think of the OnePlus 8T